Error063/artemis/docs/game_specific_info.md

 All other (limited) gachas can pull from every card added to ongeki_static_cards but with the promoted cards (click on the green button under the banner) having a 10 times higher chance to get pulled

-### Chunithm Gachas
+### CHUNITHM

-All cards in Chunithm (basically just the characters) have the same rarity to it just pulls randomly from all cards from a given gacha but made sure you cannot pull the same card twice in the same 5 times gacha roll.
+All cards in CHUNITHM (basically just the characters) have the same rarity to it just pulls randomly from all cards from a given gacha but made sure you cannot pull the same card twice in the same 5 times gacha roll.

+### maimai DX

+Printed maimai DX cards: Freedom (`cardTypeId=6`) or Gold Pass (`cardTypeId=4`) can now be selected during the login process.
+You can only have ONE Freedom and ONE Gold Pass active at a given time.
+The cards will expire after 15 days.

+Thanks GetzeAvenue for the `selectedCardList` rarity hint!

 ### Notes

-Card Maker 1.34 will only load an O.N.G.E.K.I.
+Card Maker 1.30-1.34 will only load an O.N.G.E.K.I.
 Bright profile (1.30).
-Card Maker 1.35 will only load an O.N.G.E.K.I.
+Card Maker 1.35+ will only load an O.N.G.E.K.I.
 Bright Memory profile (1.35).
-The gachas inside the `ongeki.yaml` will make sure only the right gacha ids for the right CM version will be loaded.
+The gachas inside the `config/ongeki.yaml` will make sure only the right gacha ids for the right CM version will be loaded.
 Gacha IDs up to 1140 will be loaded for CM 1.34 and all gachas will be loaded for CM 1.35.

-**NOTE: There is currently no way to load/use the (printed) maimai DX cards!**

 ## WACCA